bacda/modelSnapshot/README.md

 - a **prediction vector** $R_k$ assigns a Bernoulli activation probability to each observation dimension in $x_t$, conditioned on the inferred presence of the context pattern measured by $F_k$.

-Each active generator effectively gives a partial positive prediction over a subset of the observation vector's dimensions, based on the presence of a characteristic pattern inferred in the context $C$.
-A prediction of $0$ for a specific channel by a specific $GG therefore does not constitute negative evidence, only absence of positive evidence.
+Each active generator effectively gives a partial positive prediction: _Partial_ because it is over a subset of the observation vector's dimensions, based on the presence of a characteristic pattern inferred in the context $C$. _Positive_ because a prediction of $0$ for a specific channel by a specific $GG therefore does not constitute negative evidence, only absence of positive evidence.
+And _partial_ because, correspondibly, channels without positive evidence carry no information and thus the prediction has support only over a subset of channels.

 ---

-#### A factorial latent representation
+#### Factorial latent representation

 We introduce a binary hidden state $z_k$ representing the presence of the pattern encoded by $G_k$ as an active explanation for the current observation $x_t$.
 Since many generators can jointly explain $x_t$, the corresponding latent representation is factorial.